 CHCMGT003 – Lead the work team

-^ The “HLTAID004: Provide an emergency first aid response in an education and care setting” unit is not delivered by Reach Community College or Inspire Education, students must organise the completion of this unit via an external provider.
+^ The “HLTAID004: Provide an emergency first aid response in an education and care setting” unit is not delivered by Reach Community College, students must organise the completion of this unit via an external provider.

 The 28 course units have been clustered into just 10 easy-to-follow workbooks plus 1 practical skills journal (to be completed during your vocational placement).

-This course is delivered by Inspire Education (RTO# 32067) through Online Training.
+This course is delivered through Online Training.
 Online learning is an extremely popular and effective method of learning which will allow you to study from anywhere in Australia.